 Perks are also negotiable.
 You have the option of providing no perks.
 Or if you’re generous—phones, leased cars, an expense account for client entertainment, conference budget for going to events, etc.

 Ultimately, you need to find the right balance on perks.
-If they’re on the phone all the time, a company-paid unlimited phone plan probably makes sense, but a leased car wouldn’t.
+If they’re on the phone all the time, a company-paid unlimited phone plan probably makes sense, but a rental car wouldn’t.
 A client entertainment budget is helpful, but with limits.

 Be sure to arrange a non-solicitation agreement (so they can’t take a new job and sell to the same prospects they pitched while working for you), with advice from your lawyer to ensure it’s enforceable.